International Karate +: Development

 Archer Maclean did most of the work on developing the game, and the music was written by Rob Hubbard.
 Music for the Amiga version was arranged by Dave Lowe.
 In August 2005, the music from the game was performed at the third Symphonic Game Music Concert in Leipzig, Germany.

 The packaging illustration for the Activision Commodore 64 release version of IK+, entitled "Chop 'N Drop", was created by Marc Ericksen.

 Ports

 16-bit versions of the game were released in 1988 for the Atari ST and Amiga home computers.
 Apart from the music, which was arranged by Dave Lowe, the Atari ST version was created entirely by Archer Maclean.
 The bitmap editor NeoChrome was used to draw background graphics and sprites and the code was written in assembly language on an IBM PC-based development system that cross-compiled the 800 KB of source code in seven seconds and transferred the program to the RAM of the Atari ST via a parallel cable.
 Development took six months.
 The subsequent Amiga port took just seven days.

 Reception

-The game was voted Best 16-Bit Soundtrack of the Year at the 1988 Golden Joystick Awards.
+The original release of the game was well received by critics.
+It was voted Best 16-Bit Soundtrack of the Year at the 1988 Golden Joystick Awards.

+The later Game Boy Advance port, however, received negative reviews.
+Advance magazine rated the game 54%, criticizing the "thinness of the gameplay" and stating that "there are simply too few moves available".
+The reviewer noted that while nostalgic memories of the original Commodore 64 version might be positive, the port failed to compete with contemporary fighting games.
+Jim McCauley of GamesMaster gave the port a lower score of 43%.
+Nintendo Power heavily criticized the port; four of its reviewers awarded the game 1 out of 5 stars, while a fifth reviewer gave it 1.5 stars, citing awkward controls and choppy animation.

+Seanbaby of Electronic Gaming Monthly also panned the gba port in his "The Rest of the Crap" column, ridiculing its clumsy controls and a lack of effort from the developers.